 Think in terms of movement as well as exercise.
 Simple lifestyle changes such as these can help boost your physical fitness:

 - taking the stairs instead of the elevator

-If you have nausea, vomiting, or stomach pain for more than two days, let your doctor know.
-These are all symptoms of an obstruction.
+If you have nausea, vomiting, or stomach pain for more than 2 days, let your doctor know.
+These are all symptoms of a possible obstruction.

-Gastric bypass surgery can give you a new start towards health and fitness.
-Following the preop and postop diet will go a long way towards your success.
-The right diet can protect you from surgical complications and teach you how to eat and drink well for the rest of your life.
+Following the recommended pre- and post-op diet will go a long way toward your success.
+It can also help protect you from surgical complications and teach you how to eat and drink well for the rest of your life.